Rice's theorem

 In computability theory, Rice's theorem states that all non-trivial semantic properties of programs are undecidable.
-A semantic property is one about the program's behavior (for instance, does the program terminate for all inputs), unlike a syntactic property (for instance, does the program contain an if-then-else statement).
-A property is non-trivial if it is neither true for every partial computable function, nor false for every partial computable function.
+A semantic property is one about the program's behavior (for instance, "does the program terminate for all inputs?"), unlike a syntactic property (for instance, "does the program contain an if-then-else statement?").
+A non-trivial property is one that is neither true for every program, nor false for every program.

-Rice's theorem can also be put in terms of functions: for any non-trivial property of partial functions, no general and effective method can decide whether an algorithm computes a partial function with that property.
-Here, a property of partial functions is called trivial if it holds for all partial computable functions or for none, and an effective decision method is called general if it decides correctly for every algorithm.
+The theorem generalizes the undecidability of the halting problem.
+It has far-reaching implications on the feasibility of static analysis of programs.
+It implies that it is impossible, for example, to implement a tool that checks whether any given program is correct, or even executes without error (it is possible to implement a tool that always overestimates or always underestimates, so in practice one has to decide what is less of a problem).

 The theorem is named after Henry Gordon Rice, who proved it in his doctoral dissertation of 1951 at Syracuse University.